Working with new Content Builder Projects

 Basic Builder Project Structure

-The default Builder.cs file looks like this, which contains everything needed to build all content in the designated Assets/Content folder using the default Importers and Processors (how MonoGame compiles content) into processed .XNB files for consumption by your runtime project:
+The default Builder.cs file looks as follows, which demonstrates how to selectively add content from the designated Assets folder using the default Importers and Processors (how MonoGame compiles content) into processed .XNB files for consumption by your runtime project:

 using Microsoft.Xna.Framework.Content.Pipeline;